ERIE CANALWAY TRAIL:

-This brings you to the Genesee Riverway Trail; West Side and Erie Canalway Trail; Rochester-Buffalo junction.
-Head left as both trails share this section.
-You quickly come to a junction and map board.
-This is where the Genesee Valley Greenway begins.
-All three combined trails then continue left crossing over the Erie Canal via a pedestrian bridge.
-Look right to spot an old RR bridge.
-Left to see the confluence of the Erie Canal and Genesee River.
-You then come to another intersection just below I-390 at 40.7 miles.
-The Erie Canalway Trail; Rochester-Buffalo continues right.
+The Genesee Riverway Trail; West Side crosses here traveling north-south.
+Heading left the Erie Canalway Trail & Genesee Riverway Trail; West Side travel south between the Genesee River and Genesee Valley Park; Northwest.
+You quickly come to a junction.
+This is the official start of the paved Genesee Valley Greenway Mile 0 according to the map.
+All three trails then continue left crossing over the Erie Canal via a pedestrian bridge.
+Look right to spot an old RR bridge and left to see the confluence of the Erie Canal and Genesee River.
+You then come to another intersection just below I-390 at 268.4 miles.
+The Erie Canalway Trail continues right.

-Note; Just below I-390 is another intersection where the Genesee Valley Greenway veers right and the Genesee Riverway Trail continues straight.
+Note; Just ahead the trail splits where the Genesee Valley Greenway veers right and the Genesee Riverway Trail; West Side continues straight.

-The paved Erie Canalway Trail heads west out alongside the southern side of the Erie Canal passing by a spur trail left up to Route 383 (Scottsville Rd) and following a very industrial corridor.
+The paved Erie Canalway Trail heads west from Genesee River alongside the southern side of the Erie Canal, passing by a spur trail left up to Route 383 (Scottsville Rd) and following a very industrial corridor.
 I haven't checked out this section.
-At 41.4 miles you'll pass by an old RR trestle across the canal before traveling underneath Brooks Ave at 41.7 miles.
-Travel across some RR tracks before a cross-light takes you over Chili Ave at 42.5 miles.
-Next a bridge takes you over some RR tracks before a cross-walk takes you over Route 33 at 43.3 miles.
-Travel underneath I-490 and across Route 31 (cross-walk) at 43.8 miles.
-The trail passes by some defunct RR tracks and bridges (I believe from an old Trolley Line) before traveling underneath Route 154 and Route 390 at 45.1 miles.
+At 269.5 miles you'll pass by an old RR trestle across the canal before traveling underneath Brooks Ave at 269.8 miles.
+Travel across some RR tracks before a cross-light takes you over Chili Ave at 270.6 miles.
+Next a bridge takes you over some RR tracks before a cross-walk takes you over Route 33 at 271.4 miles.
+Travel underneath I-490 and across Route 31 (cross-walk).
+The trail passes by some defunct RR tracks and bridges (I believe from an old Trolley Line) before traveling underneath Route 154 and Route 390 at 273.2 miles.

 Note; A spur trail on your left leads to Trolley Blvd.